ftarlak/FOODS_2025/README.txt

 *Overview*
 This modelling platform (Tarlak et al., 2025) lets you build, compare, and evaluate microbial growth and inactivation models.
 It supports both one-step and two-step modelling approaches, and you can benchmark traditional/statistical methods against machine-learning (ML) methods within the same interface.
+The sample datasets provided were synthetically generated based on data from the ComBase database.
+These datasets are intended for demonstration and learning purposes only, and should not be used as a substitute for experimental validation.

 *Key Features*:
 Compare one-step vs. two-step modelling workflows